RCR Contributors: Problem-solving policy and process

 - Follow the RCR’s policies, procedures, values and rules

-- Carry out reasonable activities, as requested by the Contributor's staff contact, or expected as part of their role.
+- Carry out reasonable activities, as requested by the Contributor’s staff contact, or expected as part of their role to an appropriate standard.

 The following principles provide the foundations of our problem solving approach: